cloudfoundry-attic/cf-docs/source/docs/running/bosh/components/director.html.md

 | /stemcells	|       DELETE	| 	| Delete the specified stemcell

-### Task Manager ###
+### <a id="task-manager"></a>Task Manager ###
-Task Manager is responsible for managing the tasks which are created and are being run the Job Runner
+The Task Manager is responsible for managing the tasks which are created and are being run by the Job Runner.

 ![director-task-manager](/images/director-task-manager.png)

-Following Http Endpoints are exposed by the Director to get information about a task
+The following http endpoints are exposed by the Director to get information about a task.

 |     URL 	| Http Method Type	| Response Body	| Description
 | -----------------	| ---------------------------	| -----------------	| -------------------------